 BUS-W 430 Organizations and Organizational Change (3 cr.)
-P: Z302; I-Core; senior standing.
-Analysis and development of organizational theories, with emphasis on environmental dependencies, sociotechnical systems, structural design, and control of the performance of complex systems.
+P: BUS Z302 Analysis and development of organizational theories, with emphasis on environmental dependencies, sociotechnical systems, structural design, and control of the performance of complex systems.
 Issues in organizational change, such as appropriateness of intervention strategies and techniques, barriers to change, organizational analysis, and evaluation of formal change programs.

-BUS-W 490 Independent Study in Business

-Administration (1-3 cr.)
+BUS-W 490 Independent Study in Business Administration (1-3 cr.)
 P: consent of undergraduate program chairperson and instructor.
 Supervised individual study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
 Comprehensive written report required.

 BUS-X 100 Business Administration: Introduction (3 cr.)
 Business administration from the standpoint of the manager of a business firm operating in the contemporary economic, political, and social environment.
-No credit for Kelley School of Business students when taken concurrently with or after the Integrative Core.

 BUS-X 103 Business Learning Community (1 cr.)
-Authorization required.
 This course is designed to assist students to be successful at the university and to develop skills and competencies that will enable them to perform well in courses offered by the Kelley School of Business.
 Each learning community has an instructional team that is led by a faculty member and includes a student mentor, an academic advisor, and a librarian.
 The instructional team structures the learning environment to provide participants with as much academic support as possible.

 BUS-X 203 Independent Study in Community Service Learning (1-3 cr.)
 P: sophomore standing.
 Authorization required.
 Independent study course for students intending to apply to the Kelley School of Business and who have 26 or more credit hours.
 Students will participate in an online library research program, survey and analyze written works on business ethics and societal responsibility, and participate in a group social learning project that involves multiple visits to elementary schools.
-Credit not given for both X103 and X203.

-BUS-X 204 Business Communications (3 cr.)
-P: ENG W131 or equivalent with grade of C or higher.
-Theory and practice of written communication in business; use of correct, forceful English in the preparation of letters, memoranda, and reports.
+BUS-X 390 Integrative Experience (1 cr.)
+P: P: BUS-F301, BUS-M301, and BUS-P301 Integrative Experience is a unique learning experience that integrates knowledge and skills from three critical functions of the business enterprise: finance, marketing and operations.
+Managers of firms and organizations big and small need to understand the interrelated dynamics of all three functions in order to be successful, highly valued managers (and for their firms to be successful, highly valued enterprises).
+An integrated business simulation is the primary tool used to analyze, integrate, and synthesize the management of a business in a team environment.